Amazingren/NTIRE2024_ESR/README.md

 After the organizers receive all the submitted codes/checkpoints/results, there are three steps are adopted:

 - Step1: The organizers will execute each model five times to reevaluate all submitted methods on the same device, specifically the NVIDIA GeForce RTX 3090.
 The average results of these five runs will be documented for each metric.
 - Step2: To ensure PSNR consistency with the baseline method RLFN, PSNR checks will be conducted for all submitted methods.
-Any method with a PSNR below 26.50 dB on the LSDIR_DIV2K_valid dataset or less than 26.90 on the LSDIR_DIV2K_test datasets will be excluded from the comparison list for the remaining rankings.
+Any method with a PSNR below 26.90 dB on the LSDIR_DIV2K_valid dataset or less than 26.90 on the LSDIR_DIV2K_test datasets will be excluded from the comparison list for the remaining rankings.
 - Step3: For the rest, a comparison score will be calculated as:

     *Score = 0.7 \* Score_Runtime + 0.15 \* Score_FLOPs + 0.15 \* Score_Params*

     and **The Lower The Better**.

-Note that in the Step3, *Score_Runtime = exp(2 * Runtime / Runtime_RLFN)*, *Score_FLOPs = exp(2 * FLOPs / FLOPs_RLFN)*, and *Score_Params = exp(2 * Params / Params_RLFN)*.
-Runtime_RLFN, FLOPs_RLFN, and Params_RLFN, are the evaluation results of the baseline method RLFN.
-RLFN_baseline.
+Note that in the Step3:
+- *Score_Runtime = exp(2 * Runtime / Runtime_RLFN)*
+- *Score_FLOPs = exp(2 * FLOPs / FLOPs_RLFN)*
+- *Score_Params = exp(2 * Params / Params_RLFN)*

+Specifically, given the results (i.e., average Runtime_RLFN = 13.54 ms, FLOPs_RLFN = 19.70 G, and Params_RLFN = 0.317 M) of the baseline method RLFN, we have:
+- Score_Runtime = 7.3891
+- Score_FLOPs = 7.3891
+- Score_Params = 7.3891
+- Score = 7.3891

 ## Organizers